YiDong7120/Visitor-Management-System/README.md

 # About Project
 ***
-Our team is required to develop the backend solution for a VMS based on the use-case diagram as shown in Figure 1.
+Our team is required to develop the backend solution for a VMS based on the use-case diagram.
 The job scopes include (but not limited):
 - Design the database model using MongoDB
 - Secure the database system
 - Deploy the backend server using NodeJs
 - Develop all the relevant RESTful API secured with authentication and authorization
 - Github progress and API documentation

-# Presentation
-***
-At the end of the project, a very short but attractive commercial video needs to be produced which including introduction of your project, your cloud and database and demonstration of the functionality of your solution.
+At the end of the project, a very short but attractive commercial video needs to be produced which including introduction of our project, cloud and database and demonstration of the functionality of your solution.
 This includes:
 - The database model
 - A database hosted on Mongo Atlas
 - The RESTful API Sequence Diagram
 - A RESTful server that handles all the request from client

+# Presentation
+***

 #URL
 https://benr-visitor-management-system.herokuapp.com/api-docs/#/